web-dev-sam/character-counter-angular/README.md

-# Frontend Mentor - Character counter solution
+# Simple character counter using Angular 19

 This is a solution to the [Character counter challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/character-counter-znSgeWs_i6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.